sulfuror/rescript-sh/README.md

 was giving me errors.
 I solved this problems using:
 * `restic rebuild-index`
 * `restic check --read-data`
-* `restic prune`
+* `restic prune`~~

+This last striked out sentence is why I decided to make a "lock" file so the script doesn't execute if it's already running.
+However, you could run into problems like the "trees not found" and you can try to fix it using the commands mentioned before.

 This problem is not because of this script.
 If you're having any problems with restic you should look at the [restic forum](https://forum.restic.net/) page to find answers or submit a question about your problem.
 I'm no affiliated with the **restic** team in any way.

-Before that I make sure that the system was not executing the cron job (just adding a # in the cron job file) and made my backups to run every two hours.
-You can setup a cronjob using `crontab -e` in your terminal emulator.
+## Adding a Cron Job

-Then you'll need to add a new cronjob like
-`10 */2 * * * /home/YOURUSERNAME/restic.sh`.
-This cron job will execute every
-two hours at the 10th minute.
+You'll need to open your terminal emulator and edit your crontab file writing `crontab -e` and `enter`.
+After that you need to add a new cronjob like `10 */2 * * * /home/YOURUSERNAME/restic.sh`.
+This cron job will execute every two hours at the 10th minute.
 If you want to change it for every four hours;
 for example, at the 0 minute just write `0 */4 * * * /home/YOURUSERNAME/restic.sh`.
+You can read more about how `crontab` works in [here](https://help.ubuntu.com/community/CronHowto).

 Also, you can create a log file so the cron job can store the output in a plaintext file.
 You can do this using adding in the cron job file the following